kparocki/kparocki/README.md

 Once again there is no fixed way to do it.
 The main thing is to get your luxuries connected ASAP, and to start researching Philosphy before too long.
 You want to be able to get your National College around turn 100 on Standard Speed.
 The quicker the better.

+#### Culture
-3. Culture: Going full Tradition works well on deity.
+Going full Tradition works well on deity.
 As mentioned before, being able to purchase Engineers with faith, while giving your empire a growth and happiness boost is really good and allows great playstyle flexibility.

 Having finished tradition, you should start having a fairly strong empire, thanks to good growth in your cities.
 This will help you most on the long run, as high pop cities mean lots of science.

+#### Early Game

 Build a worker before your first settler, you want to get those luxuries online ASAP.
 Start improving luxuries that give production with your worker first (Gold or Silver for instance).
 Since your city stops growing when you produce your settler, you'll be able to switch all your city work tiles to full production ones.
 As such, improving tiles that will give additional production will always be helpful when you build your settler.
 Chopping forests also works to speed up your settler construction time.